Welcome to my updated Astra theme review for 2022.

 From free, Astra Pro starts at $59

-No but core theme is free
+No, but the core theme is free

-Ease of use - getting up and running is very simple
+Ease of use - Getting up and running is very simple

 Performance – The theme is very fast even with all modules enabled

 Quality Starter Sites templates – Lots of starter sites to get up and running quickly

 Price – The core theme is free and PRO starts at a very reasonable price.

 Customization – Extensive customization options, for anything and everything you need.

 What we didn't like